mbasaglia/glaxnimate/docs/docs/download.md

 ## Windows Zip

-Extract the zip and execute the file at the top level `glaxnimate.bat`.
+Extract the zip and execute the file at the top level `glaxnimate.vbs`.

 Note that the built-in zip extraction that comes with Windows is excruciatingly slow, so you are better off using 7zip or something like that.